SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Grab & Go Options

 Lucca Delicatessen: This is the best place to grab a tasty sandwich.
-They have a variety of options and are about a half mile away.
+They have a variety of options and are about a half-mile away.
 You will find them at 2120 Chestnut Street.

 Other Options in the Marina

 Super Duper Burgers: This casual burger joint is perfect if you want to grab a quick bite and keep exploring.
-Their menu is simple, and the food is tasty.
+Their menu is simple and the food is tasty.
 2201 Chestnut

-Pluto's: Sandwiches and salads are on the menu at this casual, yet healthy stop in the Marina.
+Pluto's: Sandwiches and salads are on the menu at this casual yet healthy stop in the Marina.
 3258 Scott

 Tacolicious: If you love Mexican food, then you are going to want to stop in here.
-What originally was a little taco stand has blown up into full on restaurant.
+What originally was a little taco stand has blown up into full-on restaurant.
 Their bite-sized tacos are the bomb!
 2250 Chestnut Street

 Tips on Where to Park

-If you plan to drive to the Palace of Fine Arts, you will find several places to park.
-Parking on the street is very difficult as this is a neighborhood with hundreds of residents.
+It may be difficult to find street parking near the Palace of Fine Arts, with hundreds of Marina residents.
 However, there are several lots within a few blocks of the building.

 Parking On-Site: You will find a limited amount of parking on-site.
 One lot is behind the building and the other is on the northern side.
 If you arrive early or visit during a slow time of the year, you might get lucky and be able to grab a spot right near the park.